Alobjoie/seabird-innovation.github.io/docs/genai-usecases.md

 # GenAI Platform

-Seabird has developed several use cases that implements Generative AI, here are some of them:
+Seabird has developped a GenAI platform providing a secure and ad-hoc way to use generative AI:

+<a href="https://chatbot.ai.seabird-innovation.com" target="_blank">https://chatbot.ai.seabird-innovation.com</a>

+Some of the use cases are directly available here (work in progress):
 <hr class="solid">

 <div class="flex-container">